-The Professional and Student Affairs Committee shall oversee the policies that directly affect the student experience, including, but not limited to co-curricular requirements, professional student organizations, and convocation.
+The Professional and Student Affairs Committee shall oversee the policies that directly affect the student experience, including, but not limited to co-curricular requirements, ePortfolio badge approvals, professional student organizations, and Career Skills & Strategies.
 This committee shall also establish and recommend standards for the awarding of professional pharmacy student scholarships, awards and prizes, and shall supervise the giving of such.